doetoe/blockchain/README.md

 * /pushtx(tx)       - put json describing a transaction
 * /unprocessed      - json of all unprocessed transactions
 * /balance(address) - the balance for this address.
-Optionally can specify whether to include unconfirmed transactions using unconfirmed=true.
+Optionally can specify the number confirmations you want using confirmations=<n>.
+		      1 means transactions anywhere in the blockchain, 0 means including unprocessed transactions.
+* /confirmations(transaction_id)  - how many confirmations does the specified transaction have
 * run user.py as a script for each transaction you want to post.

 ### Objectives ###